 Thank you for your support of the Eastham DPW!

 Dogs need to be licensed at six months of age.
 Licenses cost $10 and may be obtained at the Town Clerk's office.
 Proof of rabies vaccination is required for licensing.
 The licensing fee for an intact dog is $15.

-The Town of Eastham Annual Town Meeting is held the first Monday in May at Nauset High School.
-Directions to Nauset High School, 100 Cable Road:
+The Town of Eastham Annual Town Meeting is held the first Monday in May at a location to be determined.

 The Town of Eastham Annual Town Election is held on the third Tuesday in May.
 Voting takes place downstairs in Town Hall.
 Directions to Town Hall, 2500 State Highway: